-Enrichment: Gene List with Rank Scores for Phenotypes
+pheno_prerank_enrich() Enrichment: Gene List with Rank Scores for Phenotypes

 Step 1: Prepare rank_df

 Begin by preparing a list of genes along with their preranked scores.
-Store this information in a DataFrame called rank_df
+Store this information in a DataFrame called rank_df.

 - The index of

-should be the gene symbols. - The columns of
+rank_dfshould be the gene symbols. - The columns of

-should correspond to one target phenotype (e.g., Case vs. Control).
+rank_dfshould correspond to one target phenotype (e.g., Case vs. Control).

-to perform enrichment analysis using phenotype-level ranked gene-level statistics.
+This format allows pheno_prerank_enrich to perform enrichment analysis using phenotype-level ranked gene-level statistics.

 %load_ext autoreload